 In recent years there has been a growing debate on which is better?
-Are the best rotary tattoo machines better than coil tattoo machines?
+Are the hybrid tattoo gun better than stylus coil tattoo gun?
 Ask any expert what their opinion is and you’ll get exactly that, a lengthy opinion without debate.
 Yet in the last 20 years, there has been a resurgence of rotary tattoo machines that are making a comeback.
 To better help, you understand why this debate is easily answered it all depends on your training as an artist.

 This can also help you to understand why your business can increase and the reasoning behind it.
 It also will define how the control of your tattoo gun is better managed using a rotary machine.
 Not for solely playing the Devils Advocate, the issue of both machines and their pros and cons will be presented.